Students who register commit to attending all dates of the program.

 Please see the above schedule section for basic information about a typical day.
 The content of instructional blocks will be dictated by the needs of your child’s group.
 For example, our Foundational Readers will spend more time on phonological awareness, sight words and early phonics skills, while our more advanced readers may spend more time reading trade books and focusing on written expression.
 All groups will include research-based intervention using an Orton-Gillingham based program, as well as an intervention focused on increasing reading fluency.
 Children will also participate in an enrichment block, where they will engage in co-curricular activities around a theme.
 These activities may include science, group games, sports, art, or walking field trips.
 Read this article published in the Northeastern News during the summer of 2019 to gain a glimpse into our classrooms.

 Our camp day runs from 9:00 am – 1:00 pm, with early drop off available at 8:00am for an extra fee.
-Camp will run four days a week (Monday-Thursday) from July 6th to July 30th.
-Pre- and post- assessment sessions will be scheduled before and after the program.
+Pre- and post-assessment sessions will be scheduled before and at the end of the program.

 Following registration, each student will be scheduled to visit the Center to complete a pre-program assessment.
 Scores from the pre-assessments are used, along with a review of the student’s application materials, to create well-balanced instructional groupings of students with similar skill profiles.
 At the end of the program, we will give each child a limited battery of post-assessments.
 Families will receive their child’s pre/post assessment results following the conclusion of the program.
 These results will be presented within a progress report detailing the nature of their child’s profile, type of instruction delivered over the course of the program, and some suggested recommendations for the school year.